Betapoint22/LoRa-Comm/README.md

 To using latest update of the library, you can clone then build python package manually.
 Using this method require setuptools and wheel module.

-It supports Python 3 or newer and PyPi. https://pypi.org/project/pyLoRa/

 ## Easy setup on Raspberry Pi:
 ```bash